• A paradise to enjoy nature

 • You can bake bread, pizzas and other goodies in our wood-heated oven !

-Don Jesús, the caretaker will get the oven going for you, but please give him $50 pesos every time he fires it up.
-Besides his time, this will also take care of the firewood he chops for the oven.
+Doña María Isabel will get the oven going for you, but please give her $50 pesos every time she fires it up.
+She chops the firewood and gets it going.

 • How to make pizzas :